Typhoon Xangsane (2000): Meteorological history

 On October 24, the formation of a tropical cyclone began in the waters near Palau, and on October 25, the Joint Typhoon Warning Center (JTWC), designated it 30W.
 The tropical cyclone then reached the surveillance area of the Philippines, so it was given the Philippine name "Reming" by PAGASA.
 After that, 30W (Reming) was named "Xangsane".
-This name was proposed by Laos and means "Elephant".
-Xangsane made landfall in Luzon, Philippines, on October 27.
-After leaving the Philippines, it proceeded northward and than northeastward over the South China Sea, on October 29.
+On October 27, Xangsane slammed into Luzon, Philippines.
+After leaving the Philippines, it proceeded northward and then northeastward over the South China Sea, on October 29.
 Over the next two days, the storm strengthened and reached its peak intensity, with 10- minute sustained winds of 140 km/h, 1- minute sustained winds of 165 km/h and a minimum barometric pressure of 960 hPa.
 Before brushing past Taiwan to its east, with Taiwan getting a direct hit by the western eyewall.
 On November 1, Xangsane started to weaken, as it continued to move northeastward before transitioning into an extratropical cyclone in the East China Sea, at 12:00 (UTC), the same day.